kleuthold/saintpaulchess.github.io/index.md

   }
 </style>

-# Saint Paul Chess Club ♟️
+# Saint Paul Chess Enthusiasts ♟️

 Welcome to the **Saint Paul Chess Enthusiasts**, a friendly community where players of all levels come together to enjoy chess.